-With Invoca for Sales, you can also assure that calls are routed properly by connecting the call to the digital experience the customer had before they picked up the phone.
+With Invoca, you can also assure that calls are routed properly by connecting the call to the digital experience the customer had before they picked up the phone.
 This means that customers who need support stay out of the sales department queues and high-intent customers get routed to the right agent without being transferred.
 This reduces your contact center costs, increases efficiency, and allows your sales agents to spend more time with revenue-generating customers.

 Ensure agents meet compliance guidelines

 In industries like healthcare and financial services, it’s imperative that your agents are following compliance guidelines on every single call.
 That means you have to analyze every call, not just a sample, to avoid costly fines and penalties.
 With conversation intelligence from Invoca, you can monitor all of your agent conversations for non-compliant language.
 Since conversation analytics are delivered directly after the call ends, you can also address compliance issues immediately instead of days or weeks later when the agent could have potentially handled hundreds of calls in a non-compliant manner.

 Compliance is a two-way street, so of course, your conversation intelligence platform has to be compliant, too.
 Invoca offers compliance without compromising analytics performance, meeting standards including HIPAA, SOC 2 Type 2, PCI DSS, GDPR, and CCPA—even with call recordings and transcription enabled.
 Learn more about how Invoca meets compliance guidelines here.